wp-plugins/limdesk-chat/readme.txt

 == Screenshots ==

-1. If you set existing hash value in "Limdesk Chat" menu, then on your Wordpress page the chat bar will appear (like in the screenshot below)
+1. If you set existing hash value in "Limdesk Chat" menu, then on your Wordpress page the chat bar will appear (like in the screenshot above)

 == Changelog ==